 Yes.
 The dietary needs of your pets change as they get older.
 Foods explicitly formulated for older animals have more fiber and less phosphorus, sodium, calcium, and protein.
 These adjustments ensure that your pet gets the nutrition he or she needs.

 Unfortunately, probably not.
 Most OTC companies mix a variety of foods on the same production line without separating the hypoallergenic foods from the standard ones.
 This can cause residual ingredients to get mixed into the hypoallergenic food, making them unsafe for your pet to eat.

 We recommend using food from a veterinary prescription diet company.
-They eliminate cross-contamination by using only one assembly line to make one type of diet food.
+They eliminate cross-contamination by using only one assembly line to make one type of food.
 This extra precaution can make the food more expensive, but it ensures you know exactly what's in your pet’s food.
 In the long run, this means better health and comfort for your pet and fewer veterinary expenses for you.

 Also, raw diets can’t meet your pet’s nutritional needs.
 According to leading nutritionists, they have too little of some nutrients and too much of others.
 For example, raw diets are often high in protein, which can harm older pets or those with kidney issues.
 Although wild animals such as coyotes and wolves stay healthy on a raw diet, it’s important to remember that they don't just eat meat; their diet also includes berries, grasses, plants, mushrooms, and melons.

 Unfortunately, what's good for humans may be bad for pets.
 Pet owners who try putting their animals on homemade diets often assume that their pets' needs match their own.
 Research has shown that's not the case: Studies have found that 90% of homemade pet foods are nutritionally unbalanced.
 To make matters worse, homemade diets can become harmful to animals when calcium and phosphorus ratios are inverted.